Pop piano 3

 Time: 15:45 - 17:15

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 What is the course about?

-Develop your playing and the keyboard harmony from levels 1 and 2.
-Improve your rhythmic response and coordination of hands.
-You will find ways of playing songs and adding keyboard parts, and provide piano accompaniment to the singer(s) of songs.
+Develop your playing and the keyboard harmony from Pop piano 1 and 2.
+Improve your rhythmic response and coordination between hands.
+Find ways to play songs and add keyboard parts, and provide piano accompaniment to the singer(s) of songs.

 What will we cover?

 - Rehearsal of practice rountines involving chords I-VII in major keys